-The facade of the Bishop’s House is inspired by Gothic design and have large arches.
+The facade of the Bishop’s House is inspired by Gothic design and has large arches.
 There is a circular garden path winding up to the main entrance.
 The present-day Bishop resides here and that’s why residence is closed for public.

-The main attraction of the Bishop house is an Indo-Portuguese Museum in the compound adjacent to the house.
+The main attraction of the Bishop’s house is an Indo-Portuguese Museum in the compound adjacent to the house.
 The museum has precious artifacts collected from various churches under the Cochin diocese.
 An interesting place to visit.

 Jewish Synagogue or Paradesi Synagogue

 The Jewish Synagogue is in the old town of Fort Kochi.
 The clean cobbled road leads to the synagogue.
 Most of the Jews left for Isreal and now there are only 9 Jews left in the town.
-The shops in this lane were earlier operated by Jews are not owned my Kashmiri traders.
+The shops in this lane were earlier operated by Jews are not owned by Kashmiri traders.